 There are many sangria recipes that vary greatly in the extra flavors that are added to them.
 Sangria is one of those drinks that is only limited by your imagination.
 You can even transform this cocktail into a frozen ice pop!

 Mix the red wine bottles, curaçao, brandy, fruit juices, and simple syrup.

 Strain into a chilled punch bowl with an ice block or ring.

 Garnish with the orange, lemon, and optional peach slices.

-Alternatively, you can serve the sangria in a pitcher, on ice.
+Alternatively, you can serve the sangria in a pitcher with ice.

 If you don't have a few bottles of Rioja on hand, you might substitute Tempranillo from other locations, such as the U.S. or New Zealand.
 Of course, you could simply add whatever red wine you choose.
 Less expensive wines work well as the punch will be doctored significantly.

-Likewise, you can use a Spanish brandy such as Brandy de Jerez from Southern Spain.
+Likewise, you can use a Spanish brandy such as Brandy de Jerez from southern Spain.
 This spirit was first distilled by the Moors, who were not allowed to drink wine due to their religious restrictions.
 They used the alcohol as an antiseptic and to make perfume.
-Eventually, the Christians started aging the brandy in oak casks to produce brandy.
+Eventually, the Christians started aging the liquid in oak casks to produce brandy.